aws-samples/amazon-sagemaker-reusable-components/README.md

 )
 ```

 Each project is provisioned via a regular AWS Service Catalog and CloudFormation process.
-Given you have the corresponding IAM permissions, you can observe the project deployment in [CloudFormation console](https://console.aws.amazon.com/cloudformation/home), browse Stack Info, Events, Resources, Outputs, Parameters, and Template:
+Given you have the corresponding IAM permissions, for example [`AWSCloudFormationReadOnlyAccess`](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AWSCloudFormationReadOnlyAccess), you can observe the project deployment in [CloudFormation console](https://console.aws.amazon.com/cloudformation/home), browse Stack Info, Events, Resources, Outputs, Parameters, and Template:

 ![](img/cloudformation-console-project.png)